 We live in “Da ‘Hood.”
 Corner stores, kids out late at night, gunshots, alley mechanics and all the glory of what the ‘hood life entails.
 Yes, this is where our home is located.
 A home on the next block is selling for $2,500.
 That’s a car note for some people.
 We are eyeing a property for $1,500 not too far away.
 Our property taxes are less than $1,000 each year.
 Oh yeah, the city of Chicago is giving away lots for $1 if you live where we live.
 Life is, well, not that pricey here.
 So consequently we are “Hood Rich.”
 Not because we are broke and have 3 or more 50″ flatscreens in our home (we actually have not one flat screen TV in the house), but because we can afford to save money due to the low cost of living in our particular neighborhood.
 Though Chicago can be expensive, we’ve been able to offset that cost by living in Englewood.

 We don’t have a mortgage and we aren’t inclined to drive fancy cars for practical reasons.
 A Bentley might not be the best ride to bring in, not quite yet anyway.
-My husband and I decided that we would be smart about money (and safety) and grow roots here because financially, it just makes sense.
+My husband and I decided that we would be smart about money (and safety) and grow roots here because financially, it just makes sense, get more financial advice and learn about the Doug Constable on debt here !

 There are a few minor inconveniences: having to drive a little further for some shopping stores, not utilizing the neighborhood schools (home school) and things like gang activity.
 However, being the rogue Christian that I am, I have seen prayer truly work to improve the neighborhood: crime is down, the first cafe opened in the community EVER and Whole Foods, yes, Whole Foods is coming into our neighborhood.
 THAT could ONLY be prayer!